Ernie Boch Jr.: Career

 Ernie Boch Jr. inherited the automobile sales and service business started by his grandfather, Andrew Boch, who began the family business in 1945 by purchasing a Nash Motors franchise in Norwood, Massachusetts.

 After leaving Berklee, he went on the road with several bands.
 Eventually he returned to Norwood to work at one of his father's dealerships.
 “And I just got hooked,” he later said.
 Though he sold cars by day, by night he socialized with Boston celebrities and well known musicians.
 His lifestyle got his name in the newspapers and led to tensions between himself and his father, who “fired him from dealership jobs at least twice.”
-He inherited the business when his father died.
+He inherited the business in 2003 following the death of his father.
 Shortly after the death of Ernie Boch Sr., Boch Jr. appeared in a television commercial paying tribute to his father.
 Boch Jr. was in a car, watching images from an old commercial featuring his father, in the rear view mirror.
 Boch Jr. smiled and drove away.

 In October 2015, Boch Jr. sold the majority of his dealerships, although they retained the Boch name and he continued to be the public face of the dealerships.
 He retained ownership of his Ferrari and Maserati dealership, and remained CEO of Subaru of New England.